-Oats are my quick, easy and healthy “go to” options for breakfast.
-But, what happens when I’ve made overnight oats and I wake up in the morning to realize, I’m not in the mood for cold oats!
+Oats are my quick, easy and healthy “go to” option for breakfast.
+I especially love the many healthy overnight oat recipe ideas.
+But, sometimes I wake up in the morning to realize, I’m not in the mood for cold oats.
 Well, Pan Fried Overnight Oats Recipe to the rescue!
-You won’t be able to resist these Pan Fried Overnight Oats, drizzled with maple syrup and a handful of blueberries – they are so yummy!
+I simply take my soaked overnight oats and cook them up in a pan.
+You won’t be able to resist these Pan Fried Oats, drizzled with maple syrup and a handful of blueberries – they are so yummy!

 I’m a firm believer in starting each day off with a healthy breakfast.
 Oats are amongst my top choices for numerous reasons:

 - Oats are a gluten-free whole grain packed with a great source of important vitamins, minerals, fiber and antioxidants.

 - Oats are nutrient dense – high in protein and low in calories.